Cybersecurity on Your Resume

 Writing security bullets in vague terms — security outcomes should mention vulnerabilities found, incidents handled, or compliance achieved.

-Upload your resume to see how Cybersecurity is scored by ATS systems — and get specific suggestions to close skill gaps for your target role.
+Upload your resume to see exactly how Cybersecurity is scored by ATS — and get suggestions to close skill gaps for your target role.